-Currently, #witchcore has 83.2 thousand posts on Instagram, but that doesn’t make defining the style aesthetic any easier.
+Currently, #witchcore has over 120k posts on Instagram, but that doesn’t make defining the style aesthetic any easier.
 No longer associated with just pointy hats and long black dresses, witches are found within hundreds of different subcategories.
 However, to keep things simple, witchcore can be defined as an aesthetic that is focused on the themes and practices of witchcraft, which has become very popular both in and out of the fashion world.
 Halsey’s If I Can't Have Love, I Want Power?
 Witchcore.
 Stevie Nicks’ entire aesthetic?
 Witchcore.
 People in cotton sun dresses making teas based on magical correspondence?
 Witchcore.

 While the style is traditionally found in goth and alternative fashion that heavily features pentagrams, all-black outfits, and bell-sleeved dresses, it can be found in almost every other popular fashion subcategory.
 Witches bring green witchery to cottagecore, Y2K witches draw inspiration from Sabrina the Teenage Witch and The Craft, and dark academia witches thrive with influences from dark themes and vintage.

 “A witch is, first and foremost, a person in power,” says Dana, a secular witch who’s Instagram account @spacewitchix highlights her personal style (which gravitates around “dark bohemian, neo-witchy, and avant-garde”) and crushing disability stereotypes.
 As witchcraft rises in popularity on social media, more people are claiming the title.
 Which, Dana says, is a good thing.

 “To be a witch is to rise against the traditional expectation of gendered conformity and to reclaim the forbidden fruit of individual power and expression," she says.
 "And if that is done via fashion, literature, online covens, or wearing a pointy hat, then that’s where it starts."